Breast Cancer Awareness & The Gut Microbiome: Fight Back With Food!

 “It’s not what you believe that counts; it’s what you believe enough to do.”
-Gary Gilbranson
+Gary Gulbranson

 Cancer prevention is still very much under investigation, but virtually all researchers agree that lifestyle choices can have a huge impact on the likelihood of developing this disease.
-For example, studies suggest as many as 35% of all cancer deaths are directly linked to diet and physical activity—and breast cancer is no exception.3
+For example, studies suggest as many 42% of cancer incidences and 45.1% of deaths are associated with potentially modifiable risk factors—breast cancer is no exception.

 In particular, it’s important to know how your lifestyle choices can influence the breast cancer and microbiome relationship.